Creating accessibility standards

 Standards under development

-- Technical committee for a model standard for the built environment - accessibility for federally regulated entities as defined in the Accessible Canada Act
+- A model standard for the built environment - accessibility for federally regulated entities as defined in the Accessible Canada Act

-- Technical committee for the Design and Delivery of Accessible Programs and Services
+- Design and Delivery of Accessible Programs and Services

 Upcoming standards (notices of intent)